North Sea flood of 1953

-The 1953 North Sea flood was a major flood caused by a heavy storm surge that struck the Netherlands, north-west Belgium, England and Scotland.
+The North Sea flood of 1953, also known as the Big Flood or East Coast Flood (in England) or as the Flood Disaster (Watersnoodramp), was a catastrophic flood caused by a heavy storm surge in the North Sea that struck low-lying coastal areas of the Netherlands, Belgium, and the United Kingdom.
+More than 2,000 people were killed on land and hundreds more at sea.
+It was the worst natural disaster of the 20th century in the United Kingdom and the worst in the Netherlands since the Middle Ages.

+The storm and flooding occurred during the night of Saturday, 31 January to the morning of 1 February 1953.
+A combination of a high spring tide and a severe European windstorm caused a storm tide of the North Sea.
 Most sea defences facing the surge were overwhelmed, resulting in extensive flooding.

-The storm and flooding occurred at the end of Saturday, 31 January 1953 and in the morning of the next day.
-A combination of a high spring tide and a severe European windstorm caused a storm tide of the North Sea.
 The combination of wind, high tide, and low pressure caused the sea to flood land up to 5.6 m above mean sea level.

-Realising that such infrequent events could reoccur, the Netherlands and the UK carried out large studies on strengthening of coastal defences.
+Realising that such infrequent events could recur, the Netherlands and the United Kingdom carried out large studies on strengthening of coastal defences.
 The Netherlands developed the Delta Works, an extensive system of dams and storm surge barriers.
 The UK constructed storm surge barriers on the Thames Estuary and on the Hull where it meets the Humber Estuary.

 Flooding summary

-In the Netherlands 20% of the land was below mean sea level (subsequently with the expansion of Flevoland this proportion has increased); the next-highest 30% sat at less than 1 m above sea level.
+At the time of the flood, 20% of the land of the Netherlands was below mean sea level (subsequently, with the expansion of Flevoland, this proportion has increased), and the next-highest 30% sat at less than 1 m above sea level.
 Such land relies heavily on sea defences and was worst affected, recording 1,836 deaths and widespread damage.
-Most of the casualties occurred in the southern province of Zeeland.
+Most of the casualties occurred in the province of Zeeland.

 In England, 307 people were killed in the counties of Lincolnshire, Norfolk, Suffolk and Essex.
+Nineteen were killed in Eastern Scotland.

 Twenty-eight people were killed in the north of West Flanders, Belgium.

-Nineteen were killed in eastern Scotland.

-At-sea fatalities
+Fatalities at sea

 More than 230 deaths occurred on seacraft along Northern European coasts as well as on ships in deeper waters of the North Sea.
-The ferry MV Princess Victoria sank in the North Channel east of Belfast with 133 fatalities, and many fishing trawlers sank.
+The Stranraer–Larne car ferry MV Princess Victoria sank in the North Channel east of Larne with 134 fatalities, and many fishing trawlers sank.
 Nine small vessels foundered in the seas around the British Isles with the loss of all hands; these included the Swedish steamer Aspo (22 crew lost), the British steamer Yewvalley (12 crew lost), the British trawlers Sheldon (14 crew lost), Michael Griffith (13 crew lost) and Guava (eleven crew lost), the Dutch motor vessels Salland (nine crew lost) and Westland (eight crew lost), the Dutch trawler Catharina Duyvis (16 crew lost), and the Belgian trawler Leopold Nera (five crew lost).